 TIJ supports using the ICCS for classifying types of crimes

-Thailand Institute of Justice (TIJ) hosted an academic session called the “International Classification of Crime for Statistical Purposes with Data Integration and Development of the Justice System” at TIJ.
-Professor Dr. Kittipong Kittayarak, Executive Director of the TIJ, gave the opening speech, and Professor Dr. Wisit Wisitsora-at, Permanent Secretary of the Ministry of Justice, gave a special speech.
+The Thailand Institute of Justice (TIJ) hosted an academic session called the “International Classification of Crime for Statistical Purposes with Data Integration and Development of the Justice System” at TIJ.
+Prof. Dr. Kittipong Kittayarak, Executive Director of the TIJ, gave the opening speech, and Prof. Dr. Wisit Wisitsora-at, Permanent Secretary of the Ministry of Justice, gave a special speech.

 The progress of technology nowadays has turned this world into a borderless society and this has highly affected people’s way of life, particularly in terms of crime problems, which are more complex and sophisticated than ever.
 Each country is setting up policies for crime prevention and suppression.
 The gathering of statistical data on crime thus needs to be conducted elaborately and comprehensively in order to design and provide appropriate and effective policies.